-As of April 30, 2019, our principal source of liquidity was our current cash and cash equivalents balances, collections from our service, custodial and interchange revenue activities, and availability under our credit facility.
+As of July 31, 2019, our principal source of liquidity was our current cash and cash equivalents balances, collections from our service, custodial and interchange revenue activities, and availability under our prior credit facility.
+In connection with the closing of the Merger on August 30, 2019, we entered into a new credit facility with Wells Fargo Bank, N.A., which includes a \$350.0 million revolving credit facility which is now a source of liquidity for the Company.
 We rely on cash provided by operating activities to meet our short-term liquidity requirements, which primarily relate to the payment of corporate payroll and other operating costs, and capital expenditures.